feldera/feldera/docs/tour/tour.md

 ### Running a Pipeline

 Click on the back button to return to the list of pipelines.
 Then, click on the pipeline's play action.
-The pipeline status should change to `STARTING`, then a few seconds later to `RUNNING`.
+The pipeline status should change to `STARTING...`, then a few seconds later to `RUNNING`.
 Once the pipeline has started, on the left side of the row, a downward arrow icon <icon icon="material-symbols:expand-more" />
 appears.
 Click it to expand.
 The expanded row now shows metrics for each SQL